AliviaK/recipeSharing/reflections.md

 + Redeploy to AWS
 + Reconnect to Database and confirm insertion of users

 This week I spent more time on the visuals of the website and planning how to validate parties and users.
+I have some form validation for recipe inputs, and spent time editing the database to allow for longer varchars.
+Many hours were spent working with Hibernate to get to delete various objects and troubleshoot why I cannot.

 ## Week 16
 ### Week of 12/12